Cookie Consent

 The beginnings of LLMs are closely tied to the open-source movement.
 Pioneering minds and scholars recognized the potential within these models, while understanding the substantial computing resources needed to train them.

 This led to the emergence of open-source alternatives, providing practical options for researchers and developers.
-In this article, we'll explore the top 11 open-source LLMs of 2023, comparing their capabilities.
+In this article, we'll explore the top 11 open-source LLMs, comparing their capabilities.
 We'll also delve into LLM leaderboards and offer guidance on choosing the right LLM for your needs.

 Here’s what we’ll cover: